C0nw0nk/Garrys-Mod-Zombie-Survival/README.md

 Install these map profiles to the following directory you have zombie survival installed upon your local pc or server.
 `"/garrysmod/gamemodes/zombiesurvival/gamemode/maps/*.lua"`

+For other fixes and added features to Zombie survival they can be found inside my fork : https://github.com/C0nw0nk/zombiesurvival

+If you are having issues with players bypassing bans i did a script for that too : https://github.com/C0nw0nk/Garrys-Mod-Family-Sharing

 # Server Auto Run Hook's Features :